SarthakHa/VaccineGuidecuHacking/README.md

 ## Limitations
 The approach used is not the best solution yet, since our proposed distribution only works as well as the model for the environment we made, which makes many assumptions about the data produced by the governments as well as how the vaccine will reduce death rates.
 We made a few assumptions in our approach, namely that there are no asymptomatic cases and that the vaccine is instantly and randomly distributed across demographics, not prioritised to certain patients.
 These assumptions can be relaxed once more data is found that predicts the spread of COVID-19 better, as well as the effects of prioritised vaccinations on certain demographics.

+## Tips for training model
+In case someone wants to replicate our work and train their own models in a more granular way using our code, here are some tips we identified along the way:

+1. Train for around atleast 200k - 300k iterations to get good results that surpass naive stratergies like distributing based off population
+2. Need to have softmax as the output layer for the policy function, otherwise training dies as the output is a distribution

 ## Future Work